 Situated minutes from Portstewart along the Causeway Coastal Route is the popular seaside town of Portrush.
 Despite today's fast paced life it remains an old time returning favourite for the young and old alike with many wonderful childhood memories spanning over family generations.

 One of the main attractions is Barry's Amusement park, established for over 50 years, the largest amusement park in Ireland.
-It's also home to one of the best and most challenging golf courses in the world; Royal Portrush and the only club in Ireland to have hosted The Open, and will do so again in 2019.
+It's also home to one of the best and most challenging golf courses in the world; Royal Portrush and the only club in Ireland to have hosted The Open, and of course is welcoming it again this summer (2019).

 Located in County Down, the beautiful town of Bangor is situated on the southern side of Belfast Lough.
 It is in close proximity to Belfast city and is a popular seaside resort, meaning it is the perfect location for visitors.

 Bangor also boasts one of Ireland’s largest marinas which holds the prestigious 5 Gold Anchor Award.
 On the far side of the Marina is Pickie Family Fun Park, a seaside oasis for children with Giant Swan pedal boats, paddling pools, adventure playgrounds, cafe and a miniature railway.

 The pretty conservation village of Strangford is the perfect stop-off point for a relaxing lunch or stroll around the harbour.
 From here you can explore Strangford Lough, an Area of Outstanding Natural Beauty, and Northern Ireland’s first marine nature reserve.
 Hop on board the ferry and sail across the lough to Portaferry.
 Take a tour of Portaferry Castle’s historical grounds, or simply walk along the marina and take in the breathtaking views all round.